miong/pycodeanalyzer/README.rst

 -----
 The following is the help of pycodeanalyzer::

-	usage: pycodeanalyzer [-h] [--log LOGLEVEL] path
+	usage: pycodeanalyzer [-h] [--log LOGLEVEL] path [path ...]

 	positional arguments:
-	  path            Path of the root directory to be analysed
+	  path            Path of a root directory to be analysed

 	optional arguments:
 	  -h, --help      show this help message and exit